ADDO & THE ADDO ELEPHANT PARK

 Today the Addo Elephant Park is also home to Cape Buffalo, Black Rhino, Lion, Leopard, a range of antelope species, the rare flightless dung beetle.
 The Addo Elephant Park is South Africa’s first ‘Big Seven’ nature reserve, with inclusion the southern right whale and great white shark, since the park now extends to the Indian Ocean and some offshore islands.

 Situated just over 45 minutes drive from Port Elizabeth Airport, this magnificently diverse area offers a wide variety of wildlife experiences, natural landscapes, outdoor adventure and cultural experiences.
-Large tracts of land have now been devoted to wildlife and many world famous reserves such as Shamwari and Schotia Safari Private Reserve can also be found in the Eastern Cape.
+Large tracts of land have now been devoted to wildlife and many world famous reserves which can also be found in the Eastern Cape.